-The second-by-second logs contain, among other things, radio and traffic information such as cell ID, radio network technology, signal strength and the transferred data volume.
-The radio network technology is tagged by the wireless network technology, i.e. 2G, 3G, 4G or Wi-Fi.
+The second-by-second logs contain, among other things, radio and traffic information such as cell ID, radio network technology, signal strength and the volume of data transferred.
+The radio network technology is tagged by the wireless network technology, i.e. 2G, 3G, 4G or wi-fi.

-The data network share metric establishes the ratio of seconds per network technology across all data sessions, and hence expresses the time share on 2G, 3G, 4G and Wi-Fi while actively transferring data.
+The data network share metric establishes the ratio of seconds per network technology across all data sessions, and hence expresses the proportion of data connections on 2G, 3G, 4G and wi-fi while actively transferring data.